curv3d/curv/docs/Shape_Atlas.rst

-The ultimate goal is to boil all of this research down into a well designed, consistent and powerful geometry API for Curv, which will be included in the Curv standard library.
+The ultimate goal is to boil all of this research down into a well designed, consistent and powerful geometry API for Curv, which will be included in a future Curv standard library.

 2D and 3D Shapes:
   Every shape is marked as being 2-dimensional, 3-dimensional, or both.